Memorial Walk for Anna Bradburn

-Today, thousands of Canadian women are living with ovarian cancer and another 2,800 will be diagnosed this year.
+Today, thousands of Canadian women are living with ovarian cancer and another 3,000 will be diagnosed this year.
 This past year alone I have attended 2 more funerals for women who have lost their battle with this disease and have learned of another person who has been diagnosed.

 Each of these women is central to a family.
 Every one of these women has people who love her.
 Just being there to support and honour her means everything.
 That’s why I’m participating with thousands of others at the Ovarian Cancer Canada Walk of Hope.